Brad Pitt Weight Loss: Angelina Jolie Divorce Stressing Him Out?

 In the wake of his pending divorce from Angelina Jolie, Brad Pitt’s weight loss has been causing a lot of fans to worry about his health and well-being.
-So far, Pitt has been silent about his recent for dropping the pounds lately.
+So far, Pitt has been silent about his weight loss.
 There’s no telling if he’s losing weight for a new movie role or if the stress from all of the divorce and child custody drama is taking its toll on Brad.

 It’s been suggested that maybe Brad Pitt has been slimming down to get ready for an upcoming movie role.
 However, a quick look at Pitt’s IMDb confirms that all of his upcoming projects aside from the World War Z sequel have Brad Pitt listed as the executive producer.
-Losing a noticeable amount of weight is not a requirement for behind the camera work and that has a lot of people wondering what might be the real reason that Angelina Jolie’s soon-to-be ex-husband might be dropping a lot of weight.
+Losing a noticeable amount of weight is not a requirement for behind-the-camera work and that has a lot of people wondering what might be the real reason Angelina Jolie’s soon-to-be ex-husband might be dropping a lot of weight.

 Brad Pitt, is that you? https://t.co/yNv1salpfk